xcat2/xcat-core/docs/source/advanced/hamn/setup_ha_mgmt_node_with_drbd_pacemaker_corosync.rst

      pcs cluster push cib xcat_cfg

-We then need to make sure that the ``/xCATdrbd/etc/drbdlinks.xCAT.conf`` file has the systemimager portion uncommented, and re-do the initialisation of drbdlinks as they have been done earlier in the documentation
+We then need to make sure that the ``/xCATdrbd/etc/drbdlinks.xCAT.conf`` file has the systemimager portion uncommented, and re-do the initialization of drbdlinks as they have been done earlier in the documentation

 Appendix A
 ==========